In-patient luxury rehab center in Thailand

 • Experimental use of substances in social situations: Experimental drug use often begins in social settings where individuals feel encouraged to try something new to enhance the experience or blend in with the group.
 The relaxed atmosphere at such gatherings reduces inhibitions, allowing a person to justify trying a substance “just once.”
 What starts as experimentation in a relaxed environment slowly leads to repeated use, especially when the experience feels enjoyable or rewarding.
 Social drug use, though seemingly harmless at first, sometimes becomes the first step toward more frequent and harmful patterns of substance misuse.

 • Absence of consistent family support or a stable home life: Growing up in an unstable household leaves emotional gaps people attempt to fill through drug use.
-Constant exposure to conflict, neglect, or lack of guidance pushes a person to seek comfort or escape.
-Without a nurturing support system, making healthy choices becomes increasingly difficult.
-Difficult circumstances tend to weaken emotional resilience, making drug misuse a more likely coping method.
+Constant exposure to conflict, neglect or lack of guidance pushes a person to seek comfort or escape.
+A weak or absent support network leaves a person struggling to steer decisions toward healthier directions, because guidance and reassurance remain limited.
+Harsh circumstances steadily weaken inner strength, leaving someone far more vulnerable to relying on drug misuse as a temporary escape.

 • Genetic predisposition: Genetic vulnerability plays a significant role in how the brain responds to substances, influencing the risk of dependency.
-According to a 2021 paper by Joseph D. Deak and Emma C. Johnson titled “Genetics of substance use disorders: a review,” the discovery of common genetic risks for alcohol, tobacco, and cannabis use disorders raises the possibility that certain biological pathways, like ones related to reward processing or impulse control, predispose people to several SUDs (substance use disorders).
+According to a 2021 paper by Joseph D. Deak and Emma C. Johnson titled “Genetics of substance use disorders: a review,” genetic overlap among substance use disorders (SUDs) appears moderate for general use of alcohol, tobacco and cannabis.
+Stronger correlations emerge for problematic use, reflecting both shared and substance-specific inherited influences.
+Nicotine and opioids display the most distinct genetic patterns, highlighting unique pathways that shape vulnerability for each substance.

-• Socioeconomic status: Contrary to common assumptions, drug use among adolescents does not only occur in disadvantaged settings and is influenced by various social and economic factors.
-A 2021 study by Aschengrau et al., titled “Influence of Family and Community Socioeconomic Status on the Risk of Adolescent Drug Use” referenced previous research demonstrating elevated family SES (socioeconomic status) correlates with a heightened risk of adolescent drug use, contradicting the prevalent notion of lower SES being a more significant risk factor.
-Supplemental studies corroborate the finding, indicating drug use is more common among adolescents from higher SES households due to easier access to resources such as disposable income and social environments.
+• Socioeconomic status: Contrary to common assumptions, adolescent drug use does not occur exclusively in disadvantaged settings and is shaped by a range of social and economic factors.
+A 2021 study by Aschengrau et al., titled “Influence of Family and Community Socioeconomic Status on the Risk of Adolescent Drug Use” cited earlier research showing higher family SES (socioeconomic status) correlates with an increased risk of adolescent drug use, challenging the common perception of lower SES posing the greatest risk.
+Additional studies support the observation, suggesting adolescents from higher SES households tend to have greater access to resources such as disposable income and social networks, facilitating drug use.

 What are the effects of drug misuse?

-An illustrative picture of effects of drug misuse.
+An illustrative picture showing effects of drug misuse.

 Effects of drug misuse describe the various negative consequences arising when substances are used in ways that disrupt normal functioning.
 The effects of drug misuse are listed below.

-• Cancer: Long-term exposure to illicit substances—especially compounds containing toxic chemicals or carcinogens—increase the likelihood of developing cancer.
-The risk rises significantly for cancers of the lungs, liver, mouth, or throat depending on the method of use.
+• Cancer: Prolonged use of illicit substances, particularly those containing toxic chemicals or carcinogens, raises the risk of developing cancer.
+Depending on how substances are consumed, the likelihood of cancers affecting the lungs, liver, mouth or throat increases considerably.
 According to a study by Kale et al., published in February 2025, titled “Care for patients with cancer and substance use disorders: a qualitative study of oncology team experiences,” patients with SUDs are less likely to receive opioid medication for cancer-related pain, resulting in poorly managed symptoms and suffering.
-Compared to patients without SUDs, those with cancer and SUDs frequently experience less favorable outcomes, increased healthcare usage, and higher mortality rates.
+Compared to patients without SUDs, those with cancer and SUDs frequently experience less favorable outcomes, increased healthcare usage and higher mortality rates.

 How does drug abuse affect the brain?